apache/yunikorn-site/docs/api/cluster.md

 **Content examples**

-As an example, here is a response from a 2-node cluster with 3 applications and 4 running containers and 1 resource manager.
+As an example, here is a response from a cluster with 1 resource manager.

 ```json
 [